Randoragon/dwm/README.md

 - Real fullscreen toggle
 - Move windows in stack or rotate the entire stack
 - Bind functions to key press or release events
+- No border if only one window is visible

 ## Applied Patches